Nadal, absent since Australian Open, in Davis Cup comeback

 The 16-time Grand Slam winner leads Spain into a home quarter-final against Germany in Valencia aiming to extend his remarkable 22-match winning streak in singles.

-After Thursday's draw the 31-year-old world number one will play Germany's Philipp Kohlschreiber in Friday's second singles with a clash against world number four Alexander Zverev on Sunday.
+After Thursday's draw the 31-year-old world number one will play Germany's Philip Kohlschreiber in Friday's second singles with a clash against world number four Alexander Zverev on Sunday.

 Nadal is taking part in the Davis Cup for the first time since 2016 and hitting his first ball in anger since hobbling out of the first Grand Slam of the season in Melbourne in the fifth set of a quarter-final against Marin Cilic.